Coherent-Partners/spark-ts-sdk/docs/folders.md

 ## Find folders by criteria

-This method helps find folders by name, status, category, or favorite.
+This method helps you search folders by name, status, category, or favorite.

 ### Arguments

-You may search a folder by its id.
+You may search a folder by its unique ID.

 ```ts
 await spark.folders.find('uuid');
 ```

-Alternatively, you can pass in the following parameters as an `object` to filter the folders.
+Or, you can pass in the following parameters as an `object` to filter the folders.

 | Property   | Type             | Description                               |
 | ---------- | ---------------- | ----------------------------------------- |